-The market value of $73.6 billion by 2027 is nothing to smear at, and it may have an impact on industries such as tobacco and alcohol.
+The market value of $73.6 billion by 2027 is nothing to smear at, and it may impact industries such as tobacco and alcohol.

 Making strides towards cannabis legalization

-Every country has its goals when it comes to the legalization and deregulation of cannabis.
+Every country has its goals for the legalization and deregulation of cannabis.
 The most obvious one is getting increased profits from taxes.

 However, we shouldn’t neglect the fact that CBD offers unmatched opportunities for both pharmaceutical companies and consumers.
-We still have limited data regarding potential medical benefits.
+Unfortunately, we still have limited data regarding potential medical benefits.

-If we were to trust everything we’ve seen so far, CBD products would be used in the future to treat various medical conditions that were previously incurable.
+If we were to trust everything we’ve seen so far, people could use CBD products in the future to treat various medical conditions that were previously incurable.

 Canada, for example, has very clear goals and strategies when it comes to the legalization of cannabis.
 According to their government, cannabis legalization will actually reduce the consumption of marijuana among young people.

 Of course, Canadian citizens will benefit from medical cannabis.
-Increased regulation will also allow the government to monitor the distribution of cannabis, simultaneously preventing criminal organizations from acquiring funds.
+However, increased regulation will also allow the government to monitor the distribution of cannabis, simultaneously preventing criminal organizations from acquiring funds.

 How will cannabis change the consumer goods market in the US?

-Euromonitor International believes that both products will be completely legalized on a federal level within the next 5 years.
+Euromonitor International believes that both products will be wholly legalized on a federal level within the next 5 years.

-Although cannabis will have a major impact by itself, it may also disrupt certain segments of the consumer market.
-In particular, marijuana may have a major impact on tobacco, beverages, consumer health, packaged food, and beauty and care.
+Although cannabis will have a significant impact by itself, it may also disrupt specific consumer market segments.
+In particular, marijuana may have a major effect on tobacco, beverages, consumer health, packaged food, and beauty and care.

-CBD-infused drinks are becoming a major fab, which will likely have a major impact on the whole industry in the long run.
+CBD-infused drinks are becoming a major fab, which will likely impact the whole industry in the long run.
 First of all, cannabis-based products have a chance of completely overshadowing some traditional drinks.
-This means that farmers who are focusing on the beverage industry will lose their customers.
-There are also good indications that cannabis-infused drinks will take a fraction of the alcoholic beverage market.
-Of course, we cannot neglect the potential impact that CBD beverages may have on health and wellness.
+This means that farmers focusing on the beverage industry will lose their customers.
+There are also reasonable indications that cannabis-infused beverages will take a fraction of the alcoholic beverage market.
+Finally, we cannot neglect the potential impact CBD beverages may have on health and wellness.
 These drinks are already becoming massively popular among fitness and bodybuilding enthusiasts, so don’t be surprised if CBD-infused drinks replace some of the more traditional workout drinks.

 A lot of pharmaceutical companies are focusing on the supplement market.
-These products are great because they can be sold even to people who are completely healthy.
+These products are great because you can sell them even to completely healthy people.
 Because of that, it is expected that CBD products will make a lot of money from consumers who are regularly using supplements.
-In fact, a lot of cannabis companies are already focusing on this segment of the population.
+In fact, many cannabis companies are already focusing on this segment of the population.
 According to Euromonitor International, the global market for vitamins and dietary supplements is predicted to be the largest cannabis-driven OTC market by 2025, with 2% of total value sales to be CBD or THC-based, followed by topical analgesics, sleeping aids, and sports nutrition.

-Cannabis is a great antioxidant.
-The cosmetic companies have noticed this, so they started adding CBD to a lot of their recipes.
-Cannabidiol also has great anti-inflammatory properties making it ideal for acne.
+Cannabis is an excellent antioxidant.
+The cosmetic companies have noticed this, so they started adding CBD to many of their recipes.
+Cannabidiol also has impressive anti-inflammatory properties making it ideal for acne.
 As we learn more about CBD, there is a good chance that the substance will find its place in more and more cosmetic products.

-Hemp-based products are common things in organic food stores.
-There are still a lot of laws that prohibit the use of cannabis within food items.
-However, as these regulations become looser, we will have much more marijuana in items such as sweets, pasta, baked goods, and so on.
+Hemp-based products are everyday things in organic food stores.
+Unfortunately, there are still a lot of laws that prohibit the use of cannabis within food items.
+However, as these regulations become looser, we will have much more marijuana in products such as sweets, pasta, baked goods, and so on.

 There are lots of things to look for in 2020.
 According to several experts, there are numerous ways that the US cannabis market will change within this year alone:

-Given that CBD is not exactly new, consumers are slowly starting to get a grasp of the industry.
+Given that CBD is not precisely new, consumers are slowly starting to grasp the industry.
 A lot of users require better standards and oversight.
 For the most part, the cannabis industry in America is pretty chaotic.
 This mostly has to do with a lack of regulation.
 People have become very attentive by reading the labels, checking lab results, and performing other types of researcher before buying a product.
 There is also an increased demand for high-quality CBD products.

 Although everyone’s aware of CBD’s medical potential, we still don’t have enough studies to support some of the claims.
-In order for the industry to progress, we will need many more studies that would confirm or deny previously imposed medical claims.
-In 2020, the overall number of cannabis studies has changed dramatically.
+For the industry to progress, we will need many more studies to confirm or deny previously imposed medical claims.
+In 2020, the overall number of cannabis studies had changed dramatically.
 According to Dr. William Levine, cannabis companies will, in the future, rely more on data and clinical trials.

 If you’re in any way connected to the cannabis market, you should feel ecstatic.
-The industry hasn’t stopped in the last few years, and this trend is present not only in the States but in the whole world.
+The industry hasn’t stopped in the last few years, and this trend is present in the States and the whole world.

 The increased number of case studies will also help us determine how beneficial cannabis is.

-We are already seeing major shifts in terms of regulation, and as the US government becomes more accustomed to the substance, we will see an improvement in every possible way.
+We already see significant shifts in terms of regulation, and as the US government becomes more accustomed to the substance, we will see an improvement in every possible way.